thunderbird/webext-docs/commands.rst

 commands API
 ============

-The commands API first appeared in Thunderbird 66.
-It's more or less the same as the `Firefox commands API`__.
+The commands API is more or less the same as the `Firefox commands API`__ and allows to define key shortcuts to trigger certain actions.

 __ https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/commands